-Apart from being budget friendly, it is also an easy options to travel.
-If you can sleep in the bus, bus departs from Singapore at 10.30pm and you’ll reach Cameron Highlands in the morning.
-Bus on the way back departs at 10am.
+Apart from being budget-friendly, it is also an easy option to travel.
+If you can sleep on the bus, bus departs from Singapore at 10.30pm and you’ll reach Cameron Highlands in the morning.
+Bus on the way back departs at 10 am.
 So be prepared to spend at least a day on the journey.

 By Flights then Taxi

 The nearest airport to Cameron Highlands would be Ipoh International Airport (Sultan Azlan Shah Airport).
-Currently TigerAir fly from SIN-IPOH (1 hr 15 min) with approximately fare S$190, 2 ways.
+Currently, TigerAir fly from SIN-IPOH (1 hr 15 min) with approximately fare S$190, 2 ways.
 Upon arriving at Ipoh Airport we still need to arrange taxi transport to hotels in Cameron Highlands.
 That could cost up to another S$136 (RM210) one way.
-Taking taxi from the airport is a little bit risky as I’m not familiar with Ipoh and I don’t want to risk being conned by the local taxi drivers.
-Although flight seems like an easier options, but it is certainly much pricier comparing to bus.
+Taking a taxi from the airport is a little bit risky as I’m not familiar with Ipoh and I don’t want to risk being conned by the local taxi drivers.
+Although flight seems like an easier option, it is certainly much pricier compared to bus.

 1. Online Booking

-Apparently there are only 2 bus companies in Singapore that operate direct bus to Cameron Highlands.
-We booked our bus tickets from Easy Book.com.
+Apparently, there are only 2 bus companies in Singapore that operate the direct bus to Cameron Highlands.
+We booked our bus tickets for Easy Book.com.
 We took Konsortium Express because they allowed us to choose seats while we can’t do the same at another company.
 Paid S$96 per person, 2 ways.
 Sweet deal!

 2. Bus Check-In